algoo/preview-generator/README.rst

 Adding new feature :
 --------------------

 Before all, I'd be glad if you could share your new feature with everybody.
-So if you want to, you can fork it on github ( https://github.com/algoo/preview-generator) (see `Developer Installation`_) and submit new features.
+So if you want to, you can fork it on github ( https://github.com/algoo/preview-generator) (see `Developer’s Kit`_) and submit new features.

 If you want to add a new preview builder to handle documents of type **foo** into **jpeg** (for example) here is how to proceed :